 Inspired by the buildings’ resilience and their unique architectural features, Urbanowicz set out to document the storefronts in a series of watercolor illustrations, capturing the process through making-of videos.
 “I really like buildings that are lived in and cared for for a long time.
 Need Help With Basic Sketching Techniques?
 Let These Videos Teach You.
 Need Help With Basic Sketching Techniques?
 Let These Videos Teach You We’ve all heard the story of the cocktail napkin sketch that inspired a masterwork.
 Architecture is all about communicating ideas visually, and there is no better way to quickly express an idea than through sketching.
 But for many students just starting on the path of architecture, the skills to actually create such sketches don't come naturally, and mentors who will take the time to explain such basics can be hard to find.

 Geared towards young and aspiring architecture students, a new youtube channel, Themodmin, provides short, free tutorials on how to get the most out of your sketches in their series Architecture Daily Sketches.
+Covering topics from lineweight to perspective to adding people to your drawings, the videos follow a simple format that is easy to follow.
+Watch a few of the videos below and head over to their youtube page here for more tutorials.
 Fairy Tale Architecture Imagines Fantastical Homes of Beloved Characters.
 When two seemingly disparate subjects come together, they can produce a visual enchantment we would’ve never imagined otherwise.